TheDayIsMyEnemy/RuntimeLibLoader/readme.md

     ` <ExcludeAssets>runtime</ExcludeAssets> `

-### Assembly resolving func needs to be implemented
-     in order to load the main assembly dependencies
+### Assembly resolving func needs to be implemented in order to load the main assembly dependencies

 - It happens when an assembly fails to load into the load context.
 - Assembly resolving method signature:

+    `Func<AssemblyLoadContext, AssemblyName, Assembly?>?
+AssemblyLoadContext.Resolving`

 ### Build and run

-    - Building the plugin projects first
+- Building the plugin projects first, and considering you are in the folder with the sln file

+    ` dotnet build `

 - Running the console app

     ` dotnet run `